 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana State House Tour Office in conjunction with the Indiana Center for the Book is hosting an essay competition to commemorate Indiana Statehood Day 2014, a celebration of Indiana’s 198th birthday.
-To start us thinking about our 200th Statehood Day in 2016, this year’s theme is "Hoosier Bicentennial Moments."
-Winners of the essay contest are honored at the Statehood Day Celebration at one of four participating locations on Thursday, December 11, 2014.
+The Indiana State House Tour Office in conjunction with the Indiana Center for the Book is hosting an essay competition to commemorate Indiana Statehood Day 2015, a celebration of Indiana’s 198th birthday.
+To start us thinking about our 200th Statehood Day in 2016, this year’s theme is "Hoosier Bicentennial Celebrations!"
+Winners of the essay contest are honored at the Statehood Day Celebration at one of four participating locations on Thursday, December 11, 2015.

 If you are interested in bringing a 4th-grade group to join a program held on December 11th, contact one of the following partnering agency representatives: